sbrina-w/connect-four-game/README.md

 # Connect Four
 A standard 2-player connect four game.
+Created as a project for an ICS3UE class.

 ## How to Play
 **Download and Run:**